Lorenzo Vivalda

-Lorenzo Vivalda (Alba, 31 October 1890 – Ronciglione, 12 November 1945) was an Italian general during World War II, mostly known for his role in Montenegro in command of the 1st Alpine Division Taurinense and later of the Italian Partisan Division "Garibaldi" after the Armistice of Cassibile.
+Lorenzo Vivalda (31 October 1890 – 12 November 1945) was an Italian general during World War II, mostly known for his role in Montenegro in command of the 1st Alpine Division Taurinense and later of the Italian Partisan Division "Garibaldi" after the Armistice of Cassibile.

 Biography

-He was born in Alba on October 31, 1890, the son of Carlo Vivalda and Teresa Mulazzano.
-He began his military career by enlisting in the Royal Italian Army at age nineteen, being appointed second lieutenant on September 17, 1911.
+He was born in Alba on 31 October 1890, the son of Carlo Vivalda and Teresa Mulazzano.
+He began his military career by enlisting in the Royal Italian Army at age nineteen, being appointed second lieutenant on 17 September 1911.
 On the following year he left for Libya with the 2nd Alpini Regiment, participating in the Italo-Turkish war and subsequent operations against the Senussi insurgency.
-He distinguished himself in combat on May 25, 1913, for which he was decorated with a bronze medal of military valor.
+He distinguished himself in combat on 25 May 1913, for which he was decorated with a bronze medal of military valor.
 After promotion to lieutenant, he fought on the Italian front during World War I; in the summer of 1915 he fought in the Carnic Alps, receiving another bronze medal of military valor, after which he was promoted to captain and given command of the "Aosta" Alpini Battalion, distinguishing himself in combat on Mount Ortigara where he earned a third bronze medal.
 He then became adjutant of the commander of the 8th Alpini Group, and during the battle of Caporetto he replaced the commander of the "Val Arroscia" Alpini Battalion, who had been killed in action, during the fighting on Monte Stella, restoring order in the battalion and leading it in a counterattack until he was seriously wounded.
 For this action he was awarded a Silver Medal of Military Valor.

-After the end of the war he was assigned to the territorial military division of Pola, later being transferred to the 1st Alpine Group on May 20, 1923.
-On December 5, 1926 he was promoted to lieutenant colonel, and on September 19, 1935 he assumed command of the 81st Infantry Regiment "Torino", a post he held until November 20, 1936, when he assumed command of the 5th Alpini Regiment.
-He was promoted to colonel on January 21, 1937 and left command of the 5th Alpini Regiment on February 2, 1938, becoming Deputy Chief of Staff at the Armed Forces High Command in North Africa, in Tripoli, where he was at the entry of the Kingdom of Italy into World War II, on 10 June 1940.
+After the end of the war he was assigned to the territorial military division of Pola, later being transferred to the 1st Alpine Group on 20 May 1923.
+On 5 December 1926, he was promoted to lieutenant colonel, and on 19 September 1935 he assumed command of the 81st Infantry Regiment "Torino", a post he held until 20 November 1936, when he assumed command of the 5th Alpini Regiment.
+He was promoted to colonel on 21 January 1937, and left command of the 5th Alpini Regiment on 2 February 1938, becoming Deputy Chief of Staff at the Armed Forces High Command in North Africa, in Tripoli, where he was at the entry of the Kingdom of Italy into World War II, on 10 June 1940.